Climate and Average Weather Year Round in Colorado Springs Colorado, United States

 Based on the tourism score, the best time of year to visit Colorado Springs for warm-weather activities is from mid June to early September.

-Climate in Colorado Springs
+Average Temperature in Colorado Springs

 The warm season lasts for 3.3 months, from June 6 to September 14, with an average daily high temperature above 76°F. The hottest month of the year in Colorado Springs is July, with an average high of 84°F and low of 58°F.